frederic-perez/AmE-dictionary/data/idioms.md

 __rue the day (that something happened)__ To curse or bitterly regret a point in time (in which something happened or one did something).
 __ruffle (one’s) feathers__
 __rug rat__ :two: (rugrat, ankle biter) A baby or young child, especially one that is not walking fully or at all (i.e. one that is still crawling on the rug). _How are your two rugrats doing, Tom?_
+__rule out__ :two: To eliminate, prevent, preclude, or cancel someone or something as a possibility. _They ruled Jim out when they were considering a replacement manager due to his tendency to show up late._
+__rule the roost__ To be the real boss; to be the person in charge. _For all intents and purposes, it’s the assistant manager who rules the roost._
 __rumor has it (that)__ :three: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
 __rumor mill__ :four: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
 Primarily heard in US. _Listen, Barry, you can’t believe everything that comes out of the rumor mill.
 I can guarantee you that there will be no layoffs this year._
 __run (one’s) mouth (off)__